 Communities that are experiencing strong economic development success are already implementing strategies to enhance their attractiveness for livability.
-Numerous metrics are used to gauge relative quality of place, but generally they include:
+Numerous metrics are used to gauge relative quality of place, but generally they include such things as:

 - Quality K-12 education systems

 - Higher education opportunities

 - Diverse healthcare options

 - Diverse neighborhoods

 - Strong public safety factors

 - Sufficient density to support certain local services

-- Specific amenities, such as individual sports facilities, trails, public gathering spaces, and recreation areas
+- Specific amenities such as individual sports facilities, trails, public gathering spaces, and recreation areas

 - Local and regional shopping and restaurants

 - Community activities and culture

 - Community heritage

 People are choosing to move to cities and towns that offer amenities associated with a high quality of life, where one can live safely and work profitably, with multiple opportunities to entertain themselves during leisure time.
 Aspects of a desirable community include good schools, nice neighborhoods, and quality design.
 Other attractive aspects include restaurants, retail, cultural amenities (such as the arts or history) and natural features (such as lakes, rivers, forests, or rolling topography) that enrich one's life.
 Businesses and industries are moving to communities that offer these elements because this is where they find their next generation of talented employees.
-Talented employees are also moving to communities with an abundance of amenities that fit their individual lifestyles and then searching for a job that is right for them.
+On the other hand, talented employees are moving to communities with an abundance of amenities that fit their individual lifestyles and then searching for a job that is right for them.
+This is different than the pattern of previous decades where employees found a job and relocated to that place.
 Communities with a high quality of life are experiencing an economic renaissance more rapidly than other communities across the country.

-Montgomery County is impacted by both local and regional efforts to enhance the overall quality of life of the region.
-Locally, the amenities of the City of Crawfordsville will, in large part, influence the overall quality of place of the entire county.
+This study area is impacted by both local and regional efforts to enhance the overall quality of life of the region.
+Locally, the amenities of the city of Crawfordsville will, in large part, influence the overall quality of place of the entire county.
 There are significant efforts to enhance the quality of place in Crawfordsville and this bodes well for Montgomery County.